Examples of Amazon S3 bucket policies - Amazon Simple Storage Service

 The following example bucket policy grants JohnDoe full console access to only his folder (home/JohnDoe/).
 By creating a home folder and granting the appropriate permissions to your users, you can have multiple users share a single bucket.
 This policy consists of three Allow statements:

-• AllowRootAndHomeListingOfCompanyBucket: Allows the user (JohnDoe) to list objects at the root level of the DOC-EXAMPLE-BUCKET bucket and in the home folder.
+• AllowRootAndHomeListingOfCompanyBucket: Allows the user (JohnDoe) to list objects at the root level of the amzn-s3-demo-bucket bucket and in the home folder.
 This statement also allows the user to search on the prefix home/ by using the console.

 • AllowListingOfUserFolder: Allows the user (JohnDoe) to list all objects in the home/JohnDoe/ folder and any subfolders.